Riverscapes/pyBRAT/docs/Documentation/Tutorials/StepByStep/2-Preprocessing.md

 ---
-title: Step 3 - Preprocessing
+title: Step 2 - Preprocessing Input Data
+weight: 2
 ---

 Some preprocessing of the following inputs in necessary before running the tools in the BRAT toolbox.